sshevlyagin/developers.strava.com/content/docs/authentication.md

 ## Request access

-To initiate the flow, redirect the user to Strava’s authorization page, https://www.strava.com/oauth/authorize.
+To initiate the flow, redirect the user to Strava’s authorization page, `GET https://www.strava.com/oauth/authorize`.
 The page will prompt the user to consent access of your application to their data while providing basic information about what is being asked.

 <table class="parameters">
   <tr>